 Accurate labels, or cover-up?

-Just as Oregon begins to find out how toxic chemicals occur in children’s products, a federal bill could block that information.
-The American Chemistry Council and other industry groups are behind the proposed “Accurate Labels Act” ( H.R.
-6022/S. 3019 ).
-Oregon’s own Representative Schrader is sponsoring the bill.
+Just as Oregon begins to find out how toxic chemicals occur in children’s products, a federal bill was proposed to block that information.
+The American Chemistry Council and other industry groups are behind the 2018 “Accurate Labels Act” ( H.R.
+6022/S. 3019).
+Oregon’s own Representative Schrader sponsored the bill.

-The “Accurate Labels Act” proposes to re-write the 1967 “Fair Packaging and Labeling Act.”
+The “Accurate Labels Act” proposed to re-write the 1967 “Fair Packaging and Labeling Act.”
 Instead of giving consumers information they need to make smart choices, the law would be re-written to block public information about chemicals linked to cancer, reproductive harm, developmental harm and other health effects.
-If the law passes, it could block current state laws that inform people about cleaning supply ingredients, products that contain mercury, toxic flame retardants in furniture—and toxic chemicals in children’s products.
+If the law were to pass, it could block current state laws that inform people about cleaning supply ingredients, products that contain mercury, toxic flame retardants in furniture—and toxic chemicals in children’s products.

 Bill details: blocks to Oregon’s public health program

 Oregon’s Toxic Free Kids program tracks high priority chemicals of concern in children’s products.
 As the Oregon Health Authority describes it, the law is designed to help public health experts improve understanding of how children are exposed to chemicals that are linked to life-long health effects.
 Ultimately, we want to reduce exposures in order to improve public health.
 Hiding these chemicals interferes with the intent of the law.

 Cover-up of carcinogens

 The federal law would hide substances linked to cancer, unless using the products increases cancer risk to one in 100,000.
 Typically, public health experts strive to reduce cancer risk below one in a million.
 The law could block public records of 21 chemicals linked to cancer in more than 2,000 reports on children’s products sold in Oregon.